 - No intentional transmission.
 You committed no crime if you didn’t intentionally engage in an activity where transmitting your HIV infection was likely.
-For example, if you’re accused of spreading HIV through sex, the charge should be dropped if your attorney can show that you were raped or passed out when the intercourse took place.
+For example, if you’re accused of spreading HIV through sex, the charge should be dropped if your attorney can show that you used a condom or that your viral load was undetectable.

 - Consent.
 Even if you did intentionally have sex or share needles with someone HIV negative, you’re not liable as long as that person knew you had HIV, knew that you could spread it to them, and consented to sharing needles or having sex.

 Intentional HIV transmission is prosecuted as a category B felony in Las Vegas.
 The sentence for a category B felony in Las Vegas includes:

 - 2 to 10 years in Nevada State Prison, and/or

 - up to $10,000 in fines

 Note that a Nevada judge may impose this same penalty for a prostitute who was convicted of soliciting sex after having tested positive for HIV.
 (NRS 201.358)

 Arrested for a crime?
 Call us. . . .